OptiMystic1611-23510074/Sem2-CS435/README.md

-# Sem2-CS435
-Human Computer Interaction
+# Human Computer Interaction
+## Accessible Lectures and Content for Differently Abled People (Working Memory Impaired)

+#### This repository has coursework material that was used for the course project.